isomerpages/moe-rivervalleypri/_rv-curriculum/CCA And PAL/Co Curricular Activities (CCA).md

 <h3>CCA Commitment and Recognition</h3>

-<p>All Primary 3 to 6 students are expected to participate actively in their chosen CCA for four years.
-At the end of Primary 6, students receive a CCA Certificate to acknowledge their commitment and achievements.</p>
+<p>All our Primary 3 to Primary 6 students are involved in a CCA and they are strongly encouraged to stay and excel in&nbsp;the CCA for the four years.
+At the end of Primary 6, students will be given a CCA Certificate to mark their graduation.</p>

 <p>For more detailed information on individual CCAs and their activities, please visit the respective CCA pages.</p>